-Children dentist in Amsterdam
+Paediatric Dentist in Amsterdam

 Three tips to help your child get used to the dentist

-Tip 1: Prepare your children.
+Tip 1: prepare your child

 Fluoride treatment